 The current version of Faust is monorate: all signals are isomorphic to functions mappings integers (clock ticks) to (scalar) sample values.
-In [9], an innovative extension to Faust for handling both different clocks and multi-dimensional samples has been proposed: these features are of key import when targeting efficient spectral processing applications.
-These clocks are introduced here as rational rates that interact with the size of the array-valued samples.
+In [8], an extension to Faust able to handle both different clocks and multi-dimensional samples has been proposed: these clocks are rational rates which interact with the size of the array-valued samples.
 When building a signal of vectors of size n from a signal of rate r carrying scalar, integer say, samples, one gets a signal operating at rate r/n; conversely, serializing a signal of rate r carrying samples that are vectors of size n, the resulting signal has a rate rn.
-The overall purpose of this paper is to describe how this approach can be handled within the Faust compiling infrastructure, while maintaining the general design principles sketched above.
+The overall purpose of this paper is to describe how this framework can be handled within the Faust compiling infrastructure, while maintaining the general design principles sketched above.